International course progress and attendance requirements

 - requests for additional help with assignments or class work

 - not yet competent or fail grades on assignments

 - English ability or ability to articulate their message

 - log in records of TAFE SA systems

 If a student is identified as not making satisfactory course progress or ‘at risk of’ (as per policy requirements) students may be put on an Intervention Strategy.

 If the student is identified before the end of the study period, the program area will make contact with the student, including sending a Warning Letter to enable a meeting to be scheduled and an Intervention Strategy to be put into place with the student’s acceptance.
 This will be done as early as possible and practicable.
 Lecturers are to continue to monitor the academic progression of the student and review their results at the end of the semester.

-TAFE South Australia International must then notify the student of its intention to report the student to the Department of Home Affairs for unsatisfactory progress.
+TAFE SA International must then notify the student of its intention to report the student to the Department of Home Affairs for unsatisfactory progress.
 TAFE SA International will issue the student with a letter of intention to report for unsatisfactory progress (warning letter) informing the student of their breach, and that he/she is able to access TAFESA's complaints and appeals process and the student has 20 working days in which to do so.